 How Your Body Heals Wounds

 Nobody likes getting a cut or a skinned knee.
 Still, even fewer marvel at how our bodies cure these injuries.
 How does it happen?
 The process unfolds in stages, and each stage can be supported by specific nutritional elements.

-Stage 1: Blood clotting – Special cells called platelets and Vitamin K (types 1 and 2) are the most important factors in this process.
-Vitamin K1 comes from green leafy vegetables (e.g. spinach).
+Stage 1: Blood clotting – Special cells called platelets and vitamin K (types 1 and 2) are the most important factors in this process.
+Vitamin K1 comes from green leafy vegetables like spinach.
 Vitamin K2 comes from meats, cheeses and eggs.